 Here’s a general rule about apologies – if it does not include a frank admission of what you did wrong, it’s not a real apology.
 It’s an excuse.

 While no one could have predicted that Kevin Pillar would have used a homophobic slur, the fact that he lashed out at Motte for quick pitching him, blamed his use of the homophobic slur as “part of the game,” and made himself out to be a victim should come as no surprise.
-As Mark Twain once said, “The best predictor of future behavior is past behavior” and Kevin Pillar has a track record of selfishness and immaturity.
+As Mark Twain once said, “The best predictor of future behaviour is past behaviour” and Kevin Pillar has a track record of selfishness and immaturity.

 The first example of selfishness and immaturity came in 2014.
 In a late-June game against the AL East rival New York Yankees, the score was tied at 6-6 in the bottom of the 8th inning.
 Kevin Pillar – he of the .237 OBP and .561 OPS at the time – prepared for an at-bat vs. tough Yankee right-handed reliever Dellin Betances.
 Blue Jays manager John Gibbons opted to pinch-hit for the right-handed hitting Pillar with left-handed hitting Anthony Gose.
 Pillar walked back to the dugout, slammed his bat down in disgust, and had what amounted to a temper tantrum.
 Following the game, Pillar was promptly sent packing to the minor leagues.
 Speaking to the media about the roster move, manager John Gibbons hinted that Pillar’s demotion was rooted in his selfish and immature behaviour: